konflux-ci/architecture/content/decisions/0016-integration-service-promotion-logic.md

+---
+title: Promotion logic in the Integration Service
+number: 16
+---
-# 16. Promotion logic in the Integration Service
+# Promotion logic in the Integration Service

 * Date Documented: 2023-02-08
 * Date Accepted: 2023-02-27